Linc DarnerHead Coach

 Even after the NCAA moved the 3-point line back for the 2010-11 season, the Moccasins have continued to light up the scoreboard from long distance.
-Florida Southern is the only Division II school in the country to rank in the top 10 in 3-point shooting percentage in two of the last four seasons, finishing fourth in 2010 before the change, and fourth again in 2011.
+Florida Southern is the only Division II school in the country to rank in the top 10 in 3-point shooting percentage in two of the last five seasons, finishing fourth in 2010 before the change, and fourth again in 2011.
 In 2012, FSC was 84th nationally and in 2013, the Mocs finished 32nd nationally in 3-pointers made.

 Three-point shooting percentage was one of five statistical categories in which Florida Southern finished in the top ten nationally in 2011.
 The Mocs were also set a school record for free throw percentage at .779, which was good for seventh in Division II, and the highest in the Sunshine State Conference for the second year in a row.

-Though Darner has only been a college head coach for 11 years, already three of his former assistants have landed head coaching jobs of their own at the Division II level.
+Though Darner has only been a college head coach for 12 years, already three of his former assistants have landed head coaching jobs of their own at the Division II level.
 The first was at St. Joseph’s where he was succeeded by Richard Davis, who continued what Darner started and guided the Pumas to the Division II Elite Eight in 2010.
 The next was Randall Herbst, who served on Darner’s first staff at Florida Southern, and just completed his second season at Mary University (ND) where he guided the Marauders to their first ever NCAA Tournament appearance.
-Herbst is now an assistant coach at Division I Nebraska-Omaha and the most recent was Tom Church, who served on Darner's staff the past three seasons (2011-13), was named the head coach at St. Joseph's [IN] this past April and will enter his first season at the helm of the Pumas in 2013-14.
+Herbst is now an assistant coach at Division I Nebraska-Omaha and the most recent was Tom Church, who served on Darner's staff the past three seasons (2011-13), was named the head coach at St. Joseph's [IN] in April of 2013 and will enter his second season at the helm of the Pumas in 2014-15.